-If you have had your adult dog for a while, you can usually predict its response to various situations.
-In general, you can rely on your dog's personality and temperament to stay about the same.
-That's why it can be a shock to see your easy-going companion suddenly become irritable, begin snapping at people or objects or even act downright vicious.
+If your adult dog has been with you for a while, you can usually predict its behavior in various types of situations.
+But in general, you can rely on your dog's personality and temperament to stay about the same over the long haul.
+That's why it can be such a shock to see your easygoing companion suddenly become irritable, start snapping at people or objects, or even act downright vicious.

-If your dog has suddenly become aggressive, it can be off-putting and scary.
-The key to dealing with this behavior change is to first try to determine the cause.
-At the same time, it's important to keep your dog (and human friends and family) safe, by handling the dog in smart, non-aggressive ways, and managing the aggression until you can understand it and then hopefully solve it.
+Sudden aggression in your dog can be scary and off-putting.
+The key to dealing with this behavioral change is to first try to determine the cause.
+At the same time, it's important to keep your dog, as well as your human friends, family, other pets, and yourself, safe by seeking the help of your vet right away.

-Aggression is defined as the threat of harm to another individual involving snarling, growling, snapping, biting, barking or lunging.
-Dogs can also have "leash aggression" which only occurs when on walks and can be include lunging, pulling, and barking, mostly at other dogs.
+Dog aggression toward people may involve a variety of behaviors such as barking, lunging, snarling, growling, snapping, nipping, and biting.
+Dogs can also have "leash aggression," which occurs when they're on walks and may include lunging, pulling, and barking, mostly at other dogs.

-- Check for an external cause.
-Did something scare your dog?
-If the aggression was temporary, it might be that your dog was reacting to a perceived threat.
-It's still important to figure out why your dog reacted with aggression if it has not done so in the past.
-You don't want to be caught off guard or put your dog in a situation that could lead to aggression again.
+- Fear can elicit sudden behavioral and temperament changes such as aggression.
+If the aggression is temporary, it might be that your dog is simply reacting to a perceived threat.
+However, it's still important to figure out why your dog reacted as it did if it hasn't done so in the past.
+You don't want to be caught off guard or put your dog in a situation that could lead to another bout of aggression.

-- If your dog seems to be in pain, start with a gentle physical exam.
+- An injury could be the source of your dog's sudden aggression if it seems to be in pain.
+To explore this possibility, start with a cursory physical exam.
 Look for swelling, cuts, torn paw pads, insect stings, or tender spots.
-Anything that is out of the ordinary could be stressing your dog and causing aggression.
+Anything that looks out of the ordinary could be hurting your dog and causing the aggression.

-- Check the inside of your dog's mouth.
-It might be a daunting prospect if the dog is feeling snappy, but the problem could be something as simple as a piece of food, toy, or twig caught in your dog's teeth.
-If your dog is threatening to remove your fingers, you should leave this up to a veterinarian.
+- Check the inside of your dog's mouth if you feel safe doing so to see if a foreign object may be causing the aggression.
+It might be a daunting prospect if the dog is feeling snappy, but the problem could be something as simple as a piece of food, toy, or stick caught in your dog's teeth.
+If your dog threatens you in any way, though, leave the oral exam up to your veterinarian.

-Whether or not you are able to determine the cause of your dog's sudden aggression, it is still important that you bring the dog to the veterinarian.
-If the dog has undergone a personality change, then it is serious, and you need to find out what's wrong.
-Your vet will discuss your dog's medical and behavioral history and perform a complete physical examination.
-The goal is to first rule out injuries and other major medical problems.
+- The vet will discuss your dog's medical and behavioral history and perform a complete physical examination.
+The goal is to first rule out injuries and other medical problems.
 Blood and urine tests may be necessary to assess your dog's cell counts and organ function.
-Radiographs (x-rays) may also be needed to locate the source of the problem.
+X-rays may also be needed to locate the source of the problem.

-While you are working through the aggression issues with your dog, it's best to limit exposure to strangers, other dogs, or young children.
-A no visitor rule and no petting rule is best.
-Also, don't leave your dog unattended and keep them on a leash at all times while you are on walks, in a park, or anywhere else.
+- While you're working through an aggression issue with your dog, it's best to limit exposure to strangers, other dogs, or young children.
+A no-visitor and no-petting rule is best.
+Also, don't leave your dog unattended and keep it on a leash at all times while you're on walks, in a park, or anywhere else.
 It's not worth risking a dog bite or potential scare from your dog while you determine where the sudden aggression is coming from.